-- Communicate effectively orally, using technologies to support the oral presentation of information where appropriate. - Communicate effectively in writing, select and use information technology where appropriate. - Apply appropriate technologies and techniques to the collection and analysis of information and derive appropriate conclusions for accounting problems. - Research, critically evaluate and interpret accounting information to accurately identify business problems and suggest solutions. - Demonstrate autonomy and responsibility in their work. - Apply teamwork skill and creativity in leadership and direction, appropriate to the context and level at which they are operating. - Demonstrate ethical reasoning in relation to accounting issues. - Develop an awareness of the civic responsibilities of the accounting discipline.
+- Communicate effectively orally, using technologies to support the oral presentation of information where appropriate. - Communicate effectively in writing, select and use information technology where appropriate. - Apply appropriate technologies and techniques to the collection and analysis of information and derive appropriate conclusions for accounting problems.

-- Demonstrate a comprehensive knowledge of key concepts across the breadth of accounting topics. - Utilize appropriate frameworks and theories from accounting to research and assess contemporary issues in the field and relate to allied (professional) fields where appropriate.
+- Research, critically evaluate and interpret accounting information to accurately identify business problems and suggest solutions. - Demonstrate autonomy and responsibility in their work. - Apply teamwork skill and creativity in leadership and direction, appropriate to the context and level at which they are operating. - Demonstrate ethical reasoning in relation to accounting issues. - Develop an awareness of the civic responsibilities of the accounting discipline. - Demonstrate a comprehensive knowledge of key concepts across the breadth of accounting topics. - Utilize appropriate frameworks and theories from accounting to research and assess contemporary issues in the field and relate to allied (professional) fields where appropriate.

-Degree Requirements Required Credit Hours : minimum 120 hours General Education (Req.
+Required Credit Hours : minimum 120 hours General Education (Req.
 CH:39)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Cluster 1: V alues to Live By - Islam (3.00 hours) Credit Hours ISLM100 Islamic Culture 3.00

-Cluster 1: Va lues to Live By - Ethics (3.00 hours) Credit Hours PHIL120 Principles of Professional Ethics 3.00
+Cluster 1 : Values to Live By - Ethics (3.00 hours) Credit Hours PHIL120 Principles of Professional Ethics 3.00

-Cluster 2: Skills for Life - English Communication Skills (6.00 hours) Credit Hours COMS235 Communication Skills in Business English 3.00 ESPU104 English For Business 3.00
+Cluster 2: hours) Skills for Life - English Communication Skills (3.00 Credit Hours ESPU104 Introduction to Academic English For Business 3.00